samier-fabien/docker-lamp/README.md

 ```
 $ docker exec -it www_docker_symfony bash
 ```
-Your can interact as usual with symfony and can create your database:
+Your can interact as usual with symfony and create your database:
 ```
 $ php bin/console doctrine:database:create
 ```
-Now, I won't teach you how to initiate a full symfony project, use the documentation.
+Now, I won't teach you how to initiate a full symfony project, use the [documentation](https://symfony.com/).
 When you want to leave the container:
 ```
 $ exit